ahmedMshaban/True-glassy-replicate-API-/notes.md

 Description: This endpoint returns all products that contain a specific ingredient, sorted by the concentration of that ingredient in descending order.
 Complexity: Involves joining the Product, ProductIngredient, and Ingredient tables, and sorting based on a field in the intermediary table.

--Get the most common ingredients used in products from a specific country:

-Endpoint: GET /products/country/{country}/common_ingredients/
-Description: This endpoint lists the most common ingredients used in products from a specified country.
-Complexity: Requires aggregating and counting ingredient occurrences, and filtering by a field in the Product table.

 - Get detailed information of a product including its ingredients and their concentrations: